matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="filter" id="filter"></a>
 ### `filter()`

-Applies filter to this datatable.
+Applies a filter to this datatable.

 If [enableRecursiveFilters()](/api-reference/Piwik/DataTable#enablerecursivefilters) was called, the filter will be applied to all subtables as well.